Can networking inspire companies to devise solutions to the climate crisis? Yes, says the CEO of Skift, a business-led climate initiative in Norway.

 “We know the exact emissions targets for each sector.
 We don’t need more reports, we need action,” he stresses.

-The name of this forward-thinking climate initiative comes from the climate target set by the Norwegian Parliament: the country has committed itself to reducing emissions of greenhouse gases by 40 per cent by 2030.
+Skift means “shift” or “transition” in Norwegian.
+A green shift or green transition is what is needed if the climate target set by the Norwegian Parliament is to be achieved: the country has committed itself to reducing emissions of greenhouse gases by 40 per cent by 2030.

 It is not necessarily easy to grasp how network-building and brainstorming between well-paid heads of industry will help to cut greenhouse gas emissions.
-Haugland explains what Norway 203040 actually does.
+Haugland explains what Skift actually does.

 “We are working to enable leaders and companies to inspire and challenge one another.
 If one of them implements a measure, the others will follow suit, saying, ‘If you managed it, we can manage it.’
 Business leaders are incredibly competitive.
 The more they know about what others are doing, the more driven they become,” he says.